-The American Dream and aspirations of comfortable living have never felt within easy reach for my generation, but as a young wife I am the target market for this ideal.
-The ubiquitous notion of the American home as a symbol for status, power, and security has led me to examine my own relationship with home and consider its untidy qualities.
+The ubiquitous notion of the American home as a symbol for status, power, values, and security has led me to examine my own relationship with home and consider its untidy qualities.
 Living with and loving others who battle mental illness and chronic pain has complicated my experience with private space.
 I aim to unearth the human presence within our material surroundings and explore home as a place that is shaped by our stories and bears witness to our secret lives.